Hamza-ARROUBAT/Gaming-Charts/README.md

 Environment variables are always needed to make the code more maintainable and more secure, and there are easy to set up with Dotenv wich automatically loads environment variables from a .env file into the process.env object.

-#### This project was really exiting to make, i just wanted to say a biiig "Thank you ♥" to Think-it and it's recrutement team.
+#### ---> A last word : This project was really exiting to make, i just wanted to say a biiig "Thank you ♥" to Think-it and it's recrutement team.
 Your breakthrough recruitment process will surely make you one of the best companies ✨.